gsaldutti/NICE-ACTIMIZE/README.md

 ### Some of the technologies that NICE-Actimize is using are below.
 They are implemented via an agile methodology.
 Project team and stakeholders, implementation plan, data cleansing and migration, testing and data validation and training and support

+- JQuery
+- Bootstrap
+- ASP.NET
+- Select2
+- Incapusla

+### NICE-Actimize is in Regulation Technology domain.
+Reg-tech is the management of regulatory processes within the financial industry through technology.
+The main functions of reg-tech include regulatory monitoring, reporting, and compliance.
+Regulatory Technology is a technology that allows firms to easily adapt to the pressure of increasing regulatory reporting, while being cost-effective and secure.
+This technology allows companies to automate the process of monitoring data.
+Regtech simplifies the process of regulatory requirements.

+### Fin-Techs came onto the market after the 2008 global recession.
+They developed a new customer experience with low to no cost products, simple onboarding, convenience and a fully digital engagement.
+Reg-Tech is a sub-class of Fin-Tech and has gained prominence since 2015.
+Reg-techs, like fin-techs, made their name with trade finance applications.
+Their total market value is expected to reach $55 billion by 2025, at a compound annual growth rate of 53 percent.
+Corporations are expected to cut the cost of compliance and generate insight that can deliver additional value.
+The rising number of fraudulent activities has been a significant factor driving the growth.
+In addition, the increasing need for risk and compliance management has led to the increased adoption of regulatory technology (Reg-Tech) solutions.
+The implementation of these solutions helps reduce compliance costs and improve efficiency.
+It also speeds up business processes, enhances their ability, and reduces hassle for customers and the risk of compliance failures.